NazarSpokeOfk/MarkComb/README.md

 ## **Project Status**

 The project is currently archived.
-The live version still operates online, but development has been intentionally discontinued.

 This repository is published as a demonstration of real-world architecture, implementation approach, and production-ready code.